MichielBoswijk/MadLibs2/README.md

 ### Changes

- * Story selection in seperate activity with ListView.
+ * Story selection in separate activity with ListView.
  * TTS (Text To Speech) prompts the user to enter specific word type.
  * STT (Speech To Text) possibility for entering the prompted word type.